-Thurston County is home to five critical areas that are protected under the Washington State Growth Management Act.
-Critical areas may impact development on a property.
+Thurston County contains five broad critical area types that are protected under the Washington State Growth Management Act throughout the county.
+Critical areas may impact the placement or scale of development on a property.
 Maps of critical areas are available online through the county’s GeoData Center.

 Many of the county's natural features perform vital environmental functions that are sensitive to human impacts or pose hazards to life and property.
 For example, wetlands store and cleanse stormwater, which mitigates flooding and improves water quality.
 Wetlands also provide important wildlife habitat.
 These functions are easily destroyed or degraded by development and other activities.
-The steep slopes and unstable soils that occupy about thirteen percent of the county are subject to erosion, slippage, or settling in the event of earthquakes, rain saturation, or improper building practices.
+The steep slopes and unstable soils of the county are subject to erosion, slippage, or settling in the event of earthquakes, rain saturation, or improper building practices.

 B. Habitat and species

 The county has several locally important habitat types, including cottonwood floodplains, grasslands, prairies, Oregon White Oak habitat, and springs and seeps.
 These diverse habitat types support a wide variety of fish, birds, mammals, amphibians and other wildlife, including state and federally protected species.
-For example, the Nisqually Wildlife Refuge supports over 300 species of wildlife.
+For example, the Billy Frank Jr. Nisqually National Wildlife Refuge supports over 300 species of wildlife.

-As of 2019, Thurston County is developing a Habitat Conservation Plan (HCP) in order to obtain an Incidental Take Permit (ITP) pursuant to 10(a)(2)(B) of the Endangered Species Act.
+As of January 2023, Thurston County has begun the implementation of a Habitat Conservation Plan (HCP), having obtained an Incidental Take Permit (ITP) pursuant to 10(a)(2)(B) of the federal Endangered Species Act.
 The ITP is proposed to cover most development permits and county capital facility projects over a 30-year period for anticipated impacts to covered species in the HCP.

 Habitat Conservation Plans are planning documents required as part of an application for an incidental take permit.
-They describe the anticipated effects of the proposed taking; how those impacts will be minimized and mitigated; and how the HCP is to be funded.
+They describe the anticipated effects of the proposed taking (i.e. actions which harm listed species); how those impacts will be minimized and mitigated; and how the HCP is to be funded.

-Federally listed species proposed for coverage in the HCP:
+Federally listed prairie and wetland-associated species which are covered in the HCP include:

 Rana pretiosa (Oregon spotted frog) – listed as Threatened in 2014